Create your Quote

 Managing Quote Templates

-You can add, edit and delete quote templates by going to Quote Templates in the WP Admin menu.
-Jetpack CRM includes the Web Design: Example by default.
+You can add, edit, and delete quote templates by going to Quote Templates in the WP Admin menu.
+Alternatively, you can go to Quotes > Templates from the top menu on any Jetpack CRM admin page.

 Give your quote template a title.
 You also have the option of entering a starting value and notes.